wimvanderbauwhede/MPI-LES/README.md

 # MPI implementation of the LES

 This repository contains the code that adds support for MPI in the LES.
+Note that the GIS files do not contain the actual GIS data for Kyoto but synthetic data.

 # Requirements
 - Python 2.7 or a later version of Python 2.x (not Python 3).